Where to Buy Kona Coffee Online

 The coffee you order is roasted the day of (if you order early in the day) and sent out early the next day.
 Which means that if you order your coffee on a Monday, it will likely be at your door Thursday afternoon.

-Blue Horse thankfully makes their coffee available on Amazon.com, so you can take advantage of their numerous shipping options.
+Mountain Thunder thankfully makes their coffee available on Amazon.com, so you can take advantage of their numerous shipping options.
 The coffee you order is farm-direct however, so you can make sure that you’re still getting the freshest coffee possible.
-Blue Horse’s dark roast is a milk-chocolately flavored coffee that is almost as smooth as Koa coffee’s Estate roast.
+Mountain Thunder’s dark roast is a milk-chocolately flavored coffee that is almost as smooth as Koa coffee’s Estate roast.

-Blue Horse also offers lots of options for their coffee: you can order it unroasted, in bulk, peaberry, etc. Pretty much any way you like it!
+Mountain Thunder also offers lots of options for their coffee: you can order it un-roasted, in bulk, peaberry, etc. Pretty much any way you like it!

 There you have it!
 Be sure to check out our Kona Coffee Shop, where you can choose from hundreds of 100% Kona coffees.
 You can shop for a particular type of coffee (i.e. peaberry kona), by grade of coffee (i.e. Extra-Fancy, Fancy) and you can even search by Hawaiian Island.

-Due to a shortage in teh supply of kona coffee this year, larger coffee farms have been purchasing coffee from smaller farms.
+Due to a shortage in the supply of Kona Coffee this year, larger coffee farms have been purchasing coffee from smaller farms.
 This means that a lot of the smaller farms have already sold out of their coffee this year, whereas larger farms will be more likely to still be in stock.

 More Sources of High Quality Kona Coffee: